Laura Bush: Early life and education

 Her father was a house builder and later successful real estate developer, while her mother worked as the bookkeeper for her father's business.
 Early on, her parents encouraged her to read, leading to what would become her love of reading.
 She said, "I learned [how important reading is] at home from my mother.
 When I was a little girl, my mother would read stories to me.
 I have loved books and going to the library ever since.
 In the summer, I liked to spend afternoons reading in the library.
 I enjoyed the Little House on the Prairie and Little Women books, and many others ...
 Reading gives you enjoyment throughout your life."
 Bush has also credited her second grade teacher, Charlene Gnagy, for inspiring her interest in education.

-On the night of November 6, 1963, two days after her 17th birthday, Laura Welch ran a stop sign and struck another car, killing its driver.
-The victim was her close friend and classmate Michael Dutton Douglas.
-By some accounts, Douglas had been Welch's boyfriend at one time, but she stated that he was not her boyfriend at that time but rather a very close friend.
-Welch and her passenger, both 17, were treated for minor injuries.
+On the night of November 6, 1963, two days after her 17th birthday, Laura Bush ran a stop sign and struck another car, killing its driver.
+The victim was her classmate Michael Dutton Douglas.
+By some accounts, Douglas had been Bush's boyfriend at one time, but she stated that he was not her boyfriend at that time but rather a very close friend.
+Bush and her passenger, both 17, were treated for minor injuries.
 According to the accident report released by the city of Midland in 2000, in response to an open-records request, she was not charged in the incident.
 In 2000 Laura Bush's spokesman said, "It was a very tragic accident that deeply affected the families and was very painful for all involved, including the community at large."
 In her book Spoken from the Heart, she said that the crash caused her to lose her faith "for many, many years".

 She attended James Bowie Elementary School, San Jacinto Junior High School, and Robert E. Lee High School in Midland.
 She graduated from Lee in 1964 and went on to attend Southern Methodist University in Dallas where she was a member of Kappa Alpha Theta.
 She graduated in 1968 with a Bachelor of Science degree in education.

+She worked as a counselor at Camp Mystic while she was in college.

 After graduating from SMU, she began her career as a school teacher at Longfellow Elementary School in the Dallas Independent School District.
 She then taught for three years at John F. Kennedy Elementary School, a Houston Independent School District school in Houston, until 1972.

-In 1973, Bush attained a Master of Science degree in Library Science from the University of Texas at Austin.
+In 1973, Bush attained a Master of Science degree in library science from the University of Texas at Austin.
 She was soon employed as a librarian at the Kashmere Gardens Branch at the Houston Public Library.
 The following year, she moved back to Austin and took another job as a librarian in the Austin Independent School District school Dawson Elementary until 1977.
 She reflected on her employment experiences to a group of children in 2003, saying, "I worked as a teacher and librarian and I learned how important reading is in school and in life."